-Let your words incubate for a couple of days, reread it several times, and imagine the receiver in different moods: angry, sad or happy.
+Let your words incubate for a couple of days, reread your letter or card several times, and imagine the receiver in different moods: angry, sad or happy.
 Before you send or give a letter, let a trusted person read it first to eliminate any blind spots and prevent unintended consequences as much as possible.

 To help you find the right words for how you feel, have a look at my list of emotions and feelings.

 This is only suitable if you live too far away to offer an apology in person within a reasonable time of the mistake.

 If you are going to deliver your apology face-to-face, I can help.
 Have a look at my related articles below for further advice on how to apologise.

 You can also get good advice from a relationship expert - right on my site.